Robin Costello BSc. DipAc. MBAcC. CertAc(China)

 Tel: 01392 424276

-Acupuncture in Exeter: people ask what does acupuncture treat - here is an ancient Chinese depiction of the acupuncture meridians.
-Naturally people always ask what does acupuncture treat?
+Naturally people always ask what conditions can be treated by acupuncture?
 Acupuncture originated in China, and other far eastern cultures, where it still features in mainstream healthcare, both as a stand-alone therapy and alongside conventional western medicine.
 It is widely used and accepted all over the world.
 There are now over 1000 recommendations for treatment of more than 100 conditions, enshrined in clinical practice guidelines across 30 countries.
 Sections of our own NHS have made use of acupuncture in for example, mental health, midwifery and pain control.

 Overall, an estimated four million treatments are now provided in the UK annually, and this has been cited as a substantial contribution to the nation’s healthcare (1).
 Of these, something like half a million treatments are given for pain relief of one sort or another eg. back, neck, nerve pain etc. Dr Stephen Birch, associate professor at the Kristiana University in Oslo, says his team has identified 4463 positive recommendations for acupuncture in 2175 different publications around the world.